 This beautiful woodland garden is well known for its evergreen azaleas that line the ponds and streams.
 Isabella Plantation also contains large and important collections of rhododendrons, camellias and magnolias.
 Bluebells flower in naturalised drifts around the woodland garden.

 Best Time to Visit Isabella Plantation

-There are a several types of evergreen azaleas to look out for while exploring Isabella Plantation: ‘Orange Beauty’ which are the most orange, ‘Rosebud’ which has opening buds that resemble tiny roses, ‘Palestrina’ which is white with a faint ray of green, ‘Vuk’s Scarlet’ which has large, deep red silky flowers and ‘Hinode Giri’, which are the bright crimson ones that can be seen at the Still Pond.
+There are several types of evergreen azaleas to look out for while exploring Isabella Plantation.
+‘Orange Beauty’ are the most orange, while ‘Rosebud’ azaleas have opening buds that resemble tiny roses.
+‘Palestrina’ azaleas are white with a faint ray of green, and ‘Vuk’s Scarlet’ have large, deep red silky flowers and ‘Hinode Giri’, which are the bright crimson ones that can be seen at the Still Pond.

 Isabella Plantation Richmond Park Map

 Click the Isabella Plantation Richmond Park map for a larger image.
 You can also download a PDF of the Isabella Plantation map from the Richmond Park website.